 The force generated by the steam injection and other parameters were measured during the tests.
-Based on this high-resolution measurement data, KTH will refine the semi-empirical correlations for the effective momentum and define the bubble collapsing frequency, radius, velocity, pressure gradient and heat transfer coefficients in more detail.
+Based on this high-resolution measurement data, KTH will refine the semiempirical correlations for the effective momentum and define the bubble collapsing frequency, radius, velocity, pressure gradient and heat transfer coefficients in more detail.

-Table 2 lists the main parameters of the steam injection tests and Table 3 of the water injection tests done in 2020.
+Table 2 lists the main parameters of the steam injection tests done in 2021.